Indonesia top court rejects presidential age limit, clearing legal path for 72-year-old frontrunner

 Subianto went into self-imposed exile in Jordan for several years, later returning to Indonesia and founding a political party.
 He ran for the presidency twice, losing to current president Joko Widodo both times, before accepting a position in Widodo’s cabinet.

-Now, Subianto is running as Widodo’s successor, naming the president’s eldest son as vice-presidential candidate.
+Now, Subianto is running as Widodo’s successor, naming the president’s eldest son as his vice presidential candidate.
 Gibran Rakabuming Raka, the 36-year-old mayor of Surakarta, is below the statutory minimum age of 40, but will be allowed to run under an exception created by the top court last week that allows current and former regional governors to run at 35.

 Subianto’s campaign has focused on Indonesia’s global stature, which he says does not match its size and population.